Brunner-neutrino-lab/hv_control/README.md

 It is obvious that the bare SNMP commands are very verbose and repetitive, so any frequent user will write some kind of script to simplify the remote control.
 Due to the hierarchic and modular structure of the problem, it was chosen here to represent crates, modules, channels, and the actions that any of these entities may execute, as python classes.
 For example, a real crate contains several modules, so a virtual crate should be a container class for module objects.
-The repetitiveness and verbosity was reduced through the use of multiple dispatch: A single object represents both the respective 'get'- and 'set' command, and it returns the desried command depending on the number of arguments (no argument means: this parameter should be read).
+The repetitiveness and verbosity was reduced through the use of multiple dispatch: A single object represents both the respective 'get'- and 'set' command, and it returns the desired command depending on the number of arguments (no argument means: this parameter should be read).

 ## Implementation